 Professional therapy can also be of great benefit to couples in your situation.
 You can get the process started by speaking with one of our counselors over the phone.
-They are available to speak with you at this number.
-If you're interested, our Counseling staff can provide you with referrals to trained therapists in your area.
+Call us.
+Our Counseling staff can provide you with referrals to trained therapists in your area.
 Our goal is to help you find the best Christian care available.

 Expressing Your Sexuality As a Woman: Debra Taylor discusses how women can prioritize lovemaking and enjoy the gift it's meant to be.